High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Results

 \subsection{Simulation setup}

 Our methodology is outlined in Fig.~\ref{fig:scheme}.
-We first use the two-dimensional (2D) particle-in-cell (PIC) code \textsc{calder} (see Methods) to simulate the laser-matter interaction and proton (or deuteron) acceleration from either single- (SLT) or double-layer targets (DLT).
-In a second step, the accelerated ion are transferred to a three-dimensional (3D) Monte Carlo code which describes neutron generation in a secondary converter target (see Methods).
+We first use the particle-in-cell (PIC) \textsc{calder} code (see Methods) to simulate in 2D3V (two-dimensional in space, three-dimensional in momentum space) geometry, the laser-matter interaction and proton (or deuteron) acceleration from either SLTs or DLTs.
+In a second step, the accelerated ions are transferred to a three-dimensional (3D) Monte Carlo code which describes neutron generation in a secondary converter target (see Methods).

-The laser parameters in the 2D3V (2D in space, 3D in momentum space) PIC simulations are chosen to match those already accessible at the Apollon facility~\cite{burdonov2021characterization}, but assuming improved temporal contrast conditions -- such as those expected from fielding a plasma mirror system \cite{levy2007double} -- in order to enable efficient interaction of the laser pulse with nanometer-scale foils, as investigated in the following.
-The laser is modeled as a Gaussian pulse of central wavelength $\lambda_0 = 0.8\,\rm \upmu m$ and $\tau_0 = 20\,\rm fs$ full-width-at-half-maximum (FWHM) duration.
-It is focused to a $D_0=5\,\rm \upmu m$ FWHM spot at the front side of the target (i.e. the plasma layer in the case of a DLT).
-Its peak intensity is $I_0 = 2\times 10^{21}\,\rm W\,cm^{-2}$, corresponding to a dimensionless field strength $a_0 = eE_0/m_e c\omega_0 = 30.6$ ($E_0$ is the laser electric field, $c$ the light speed, $e$ the elementary charge, $m_e$ the electron mass, and $\omega_0 = 2\pi c/\lambda_0$ the laser frequency).
+The laser parameters in the PIC simulations are chosen to match those already accessible at the Apollon facility~\cite{burdonov2021characterization}, but assuming improved temporal contrast conditions -- such as those expected from fielding a plasma mirror system \cite{levy2007double} -- in order to enable efficient interaction of the laser pulse with nanometer-scale foils, as investigated in the following.
+The laser is modeled as a Gaussian pulse of central wavelength $\lambda_{\rm L} = 0.8\,\rm \upmu m$ and $\tau_{\rm L} = 20\,\rm fs$ full-width-at-half-maximum (FWHM) duration.
+It is focused to a $D_{\rm L} = 5\,\rm \upmu m$ FWHM spot at the front side of the target (i.e. the front side of the NCD plasma layer in the case of a DLT).
+Its peak intensity is $I_0 = 2\times 10^{21}\,\rm W\,cm^{-2}$, corresponding to a dimensionless field strength $a_0 = eE_0/m_e c\omega_{\rm L} = 30.6$ ($E_0$ is the laser electric field, $c$ the light speed, $e$ the elementary charge, $m_e$ the electron mass, and $\omega_{\rm L} = 2\pi c/\lambda_{\rm L}$ the laser frequency).
 PIC simulations are performed in the $x-y$ plane.
-The laser pulse is linearly polarized along $y$ and propagates in the $+x$ direction.
+The laser pulse is linearly polarised along $y$ and propagates in the $+x$ direction.
 In a realistic 3D geometry, the laser pulse energy and power would be of 22~J and 1~PW, close to the current Apollon parameters.